ssilverman/snowy-json/README.md

 searching for schemas or when otherwise resolving IDs.
 This entails adding the original base URI and any root $id as known URLs during validation.

-### Option: COLLECT_ANNOTATIONS

-Type: `java.lang.Boolean`

-This controls whether annotations are collected during validation.
-If neither this nor `COLLECT_ERRORS` is set to `true` then no loop detection is available.

 ### Option: COLLECT_ANNOTATIONS_FOR_FAILED

 Type: `java.lang.Boolean`

 This controls, if annotations are collected, whether they should also be retained for failed schemas.
-This option only has an effect when the `COLLECT_ANNOTATIONS` option is set to `true`.
+This option only has an effect when annotations are being collected.

-### Option: COLLECT_ERRORS

-Type: `java.lang.Boolean`

-This controls whether errors are collected during validation.
-An "error" is effectively an annotation whose name is "error" for a false validation result, and "annotation" for a validation result of true.
-If neither this nor `COLLECT_ANNOTATIONS` is set to `true` then no loop detection is available.

-This option may need to be set to `false` if a schema uses $recursiveRef.

 ### Option: DEFAULT_SPECIFICATION